The Coronavirus Crisis (Part 2):

 Good: More space for animals

 Across the world, many creatures seem to have become emboldened by our ongoing lack of activity.
 In the Welsh town of Llandudno, during the height of lockdown, a herd of Kashmiri goats ventured down from the hills into the deserted town centre and started eating hedges and flowers from people’s gardens.
 In Barcelona, wild boar were spotted along the city’s normally bustling streets.
 And in Japan, sika deer began nosing their way around the deserted metro stations of Nara.

-Here in the UK, many species have also been taking advantage of a quieter, cleaner world.
+Here in the UK, the brief respite afforded to the nation’s wildlife certainly allowed plants and animals to take advantage of a quieter, cleaner world.
 Peregrine falcons nested in the ancient ruins of Corfe Castle in Dorset for the first time since the 1980s.
 A cuckoo was heard calling at Osterley Park in west London, having not been heard there for 20 years.
 Sightings of moles above ground near usually well-walked pathways have increased.
 Wildflowers have been blooming in much greater numbers than usual because of councils cutting back on mowing services, which is good news for bees and other pollinating insects.
-And the number of hedgehogs killed on Britain’s roads is believed to have halved.
+And the number of hedgehogs killed on Britain’s roads is believed to have halved during the lockdown.

 Wildlife seems to be enjoying this new breathing space.
 Across the world, coronavirus-related lockdowns are demonstrating just how quickly the natural world around us can adapt and thrive in our absence.
-But as lockdown continues to ease and people return to the countryside in greater numbers, we must be careful to ensure that this wildlife remains as undisturbed as possible.
+But as lockdowns have eased and people have returned to the countryside in greater numbers, we must be careful to ensure that this wildlife remains as undisturbed as possible.

 Bad: Conservation projects have been paused